official-stockfish/nnue-pytorch/docs/nnue.md

 ```
 From that we learn that we need to scale the bias by `(s_A * s_W)`, weights by `s_W`, and divide output by `s_W` to get the desired `(y * s_A)`, which is correctly scaled to the activation range.

 Now, this applies only when the next layer is the ClippedReLU layer.
 For the last layer the output range is very different and the quantization will also be different.
 In Stockfish we want the last layer to output values in range -10000..10000 while still keeping int8 weights.
-This can be achieved without any additional scaling factors, but it's easiest to do an understand with an additional scaling factor.
+This can be achieved without any additional scaling factors, but it's easiest to do and understand with an additional scaling factor.

 We'll introduce a new scaling factor, `s_O`.
 This scaling factor, unlike others, needs to be applied to the output both during training (for loss calculation against the actual evaluation) and inference.
 The purpose of it is to scale the float output of the network to match the range of the integer evaluation used by Stockfish.
 Basically it means that `1` in the float space is equal to `s_O` internal evaluation units.
 It has an additional advantage that it allows us to have the layer weights be similar in magnitude to the previous layers.